Did you know that the Lunar Module was originally designed to be electrically powered by fuel cells?

 The equipment bay of the LM ascent stage was meant to house one or more of the fuel cells, among other things.

 Pratt & Whitney was burning the developmental candle at both ends, having the subcontract not only for the LM but for the Service Module’s fuel cells through North American Aviation.
 Delays forced the LM power design from three cells to two cells.
-By late 1964, NASA (likely fearing the Gemini fuel cell development’s delays would be mirrored in the more-important Apollo) told Grumman to scrap the LM fuel cells in favor of silver-zinc batteries.
+By late 1964, NASA (likely fearing the Gemini fuel cell development’s delays would be mirrored in the more-important Apollo) told Grumman (who also asked for the change) to scrap the LM fuel cells in favor of silver-zinc batteries.

 These batteries, lighter than lead-acid ones, would be placed throughout the spacecraft, two in the ascent stage and five in the descent stage, providing enough power for a two-day stay.
 Later LM designs would add additional batteries for J-missions for up to three days.